 As you have plenty of options for marketing, make sure you spend time researching them all and learning about best practices.
 Top choices include social media (organic posts and ads), search engine marketing, and content marketing.

 So, is dropshipping worth it?
 If you create a solid business plan, it can be.
 It’s important to note that, almost from its inception, there have been rumors that dropshipping is dead.
 In actual fact, this business model is as strong as ever.

-If you will dedicate the time and effort necessary to run a proper dropshipping business and provide customers with a quality service, you can be successful.
+If you will dedicate the time and effort necessary to run a proper business and provide customers with a quality service, dropshipping is often worth it.
 However, if you want to dedicate just a few hours to setting up a store and then automating all the processes, don’t expect to see any long-term gains.